noa-no-h/cronus-1/nextjs-client/content/blog/benjamin-franklin-on-time-tracking.md

 # Benjamin Franklin on Time Tracking

+> Dost thou love life?
+Then do not squander time; for that's the stuff life is made of.

+> Lost time is never found again.

+—Benjamin Franklin

 ![Benjamin Franklin](/blog/benjamin-painting.jpeg)

 Benjamin Franklin's net worth was an estimated $50 million in today's currency.
 He was a prolific writer, inventor, and business titan.
 He was also the first person of his standing to share his time tracking and time blocking system.
 This system wasn't just about productivity; it was a key part of his lifelong project to achieve "moral perfection" through his 13 Virtues.
 The schedule was his practical tool for the virtue of **Order**.
 In his autobiography (1790) he wrote: